-Once the state historic preservation officer (or any certified local government body that has been delegated that authority by the state) determines that the proposed project will encroach upon, damage or destroy any historic property, such project cannot proceed until the state or local government overrules that determination.
+Once the state historic preservation officer (or any certified local government body that has been delegated that authority by the state) determines that the proposed project will encroach upon, damage or destroy any historic property, the building project cannot proceed until the state or local government overrules that determination.
 In doing so, the state or local government must make a legal determination that, based on a consideration of all relevant factors, there is no feasible and prudent alternative to the proposal and that the project includes all possible planning to minimize harm to such historic property.

-In practice, this can be a very time-consuming and burdensome process for property owners or developers who are attempting to either construct new improvements to real property or make major modifications to existing improvements to real property.
-In fact, a very cursory and quick review of newspapers in the state would reveal a large number of projects in the state that have been significantly delayed or cancelled due to problems identified within the historic environs review process.
+In practice, this can be a very time-consuming and burdensome process for property owners, developers and local government officials who are dealing with the very complex financing and regulatory environment that is involved with the construction of new buildings or modification of existing buildings.
+In fact, a very cursory and quick review of the case law and newspapers reveals a large number of projects that have been significantly delayed or cancelled due to problems with the existing historic environs review process.